wireapp/wire-server/docs/src/developer/reference/user/registration.md

 We need an option to block 1, 2, 5 on-prem; 3, 4 should remain available (no block option).
 There are also provisioning flows via SAML or SCIM, which are not critical.
 In short, this could refactored into:

- * Allow team members to register (via email/phone or SSO)
+ * Allow team members to register (via email or SSO)
  * Allow ephemeral users

 During registration, we can take advantage of [NewUserOrigin](https://github.com/wireapp/wire-server/blob/a89b9cd818997e7837e5d0938ecfd90cf8dd9e52/libs/wire-api/src/Wire/API/User.hs#L625); we're particularly interested in `NewUserOriginTeamUser` --> only `NewTeamMember` or `NewTeamMemberSSO` should be accepted.
 In case this is a `Nothing`, we need to check if the user expires, i.e., if the user has no identity (and thus `Ephemeral`).